Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Policy Modification

 \section{Policy Modification}

 In this section, we use the warning system (see Section~\ref{sec: warning_sys}) to modify the original policy and improve its safety.
-Our approach is to avoid the SUS region $C(\epsilon)$, using the warning system to trigger a backup safety controller that steers towards historical safe data.
-We focus on the MPC setting as we will exploit the ability in MPC to 1. look ahead into the future using the open-loop plan and 2. easily add/enforce constraints by modifying trajectory optimization.
-In future work, it would be valuable to extend this approach to other settings.
+Our approach is to avoid the SUS region $C(\epsilon)$, using the warning system to trigger a backup safety controller that steers to historical safe data.
+We focus on the MPC setting as we will exploit the ability to 1. look ahead into the future using the open-loop plan and 2. easily add/enforce constraints by modifying trajectory optimization.

 Besides $\pi$, we use an additional backup policy $\pi_B$ to track to historical safe trajectories.
-Offline, we search through the set of safe collected trajectories $D_{\overline{A}}$ and identify the ``backup" subset, denoted $D_B$, which avoid $C(\epsilon)$.
+Offline, we search through the set of safe collected trajectories $D_{\overline{\cur{A}}}$ and identify the ``backup" subset, denoted $D_B$, which avoid $C(\epsilon)$.
 At runtime, we start by using $\pi$, repeatedly solving the optimization in Eq.~\ref{eq: traj_opt}.
 If any state in the open-loop plan $x_{1:H}$ enters $C(\epsilon)$ i.e., triggers a warning, we record the future alert timestep $t_w \in \{1, ..., H\}$ and switch to the backup safety mode.
-When first switching, we identify the nearest safe trajectory $\tau_B \in D_B$ containing state $x_B$ at time $t_B$ closest (in Euclidean distance) to the current state $x_0$.
+When first switching, we identify the nearest safe trajectory $\tau_B \in D_B$ containing state $x_B$, at index $t_B$, closest to the current state $x_0$.
 Our backup policy $\pi_B$ will aim to drive the current trajectory towards $\tau_B$.
-At each time while in backup safety mode, we increment $t_B = t_B + 1$ and extract the relevant safe states from $\tau_B$ as tracking targets: $x_B^0 = \tau_B(t_B), ..., x_B^H = \tau_B(t_B+H)$. $\pi_B$ solves a similar optimization to Eq.~\ref{eq: traj_opt} except instead of a single goal state $x_g$, we track the selected backup states $\{x_B^t\}$, solving the below optimization and applying $u_0$:

-We release the backup safety mode and return to using $\pi$ if either (i) the current state $x_0$ is close to $\tau_B$ and at least $t_w$ timesteps have elapsed, or (ii) a maximum number of iterations has elapsed.
+At each time while in backup safety mode, we increment $t_B$ and extract the relevant safe states from $\tau_B$ as tracking targets: $x_B^0 = \tau_B(t_B), ..., x_B^H = \tau_B(t_B+H)$. $\pi_B$ solves a similar optimization to Eq.~\ref{eq: traj_opt} except instead of a single goal state $x_g$, we track the selected backup states $\{x_B^t\}_{t=0}^H$.
+We release the backup safety mode and return to using $\pi$ if either (i) the current state $x_0$ is close to $\tau_B$ and at least $t_w$ timesteps have elapsed, or (ii) a maximum number of iterations have elapsed.
 Since we do not track $\tau_B$ indefinitely, our approach applies even if the goal region changes run to run, as shown in our hardware experiments.